tldr-pages/tldr/pages/common/thinkjettopbm.md

 # thinkjettopbm

-> Convert a HP ThinkJet printer commands file to PBM.
+> Convert a HP ThinkJet printer commands file to a PBM file.
 > More information: <https://netpbm.sourceforge.net/doc/thinkjettopbm.html>.

 - Convert a HP ThinkJet printer commands file to a PBM file: